- Published: Jun 12, 2009

 Basic State is a website monitoring freeware tool for uptime, server, and network failures of your site.
 Basic State checks your website at 15-minute intervals and sends you notifications via email or text message when something goes kaboom.
 With a simple sign-up process that will get you set up in no time and the ability to keep tabs on any number of sites, Basic State is a solid option to consider when looking into site monitoring tools.

 Livewatch allows you to get alerts when your site is unavailable via email, SMS, phone, IM, and even Twitter.
 It can record and create PDF reports for site failures so that you can keep track of downtime events for documentation and troubleshooting.
 They also have a nice and simple web tool for instantly checking your site availability called Free HTTP Check that quickly checks your web server’s availability.

-What tool do you use to for monitoring uptime/availability?
+What website monitoring tool do you use for monitoring uptime/availability?

 Do you have a tool not on the list that you use for your sites and applications?